PlagueBuilds/All-items-map/README.md

 We spent hundreds of hours trying to make this as good as possible.
 The map will be updated regularly.
 We hope you will like it guys, have fun :D

-For questions, suggestions, problems, and more, join our Discord server: https://discord.gg/9YXPrPcK
+For questions, suggestions, problems, and more, join our Discord server:

+<a href=https://discord.gg/9YXPrPcK>Plague Builds Discord server</a>

 # Here are some screenshots from our map